go-iiif/go-iiif/README.md

 All of this package's dependencies are bundled with the code in the `vendor` directory.

 ## Drivers

+`go-iiif` was first written with the [libvips](https://github.com/jcupitt/libvips) library and [bimg](https://github.com/h2non/bimg/) Go wrapper for image processing. `libvips` is pretty great but it introduces non-trivial build and setup requirements.
+As of version 2.0 `go-iiif` no longer uses `libvips` by default but instead does all its image processing using native (Go) code.
+This allows `go-iiif` to run on any platform supported by Go without the need for external dependencies.

+A longer discussion about drivers and how they work follows but if you want or need to use `libvips` for image processing you should use the [go-iiif-vips](https://github.com/go-iiif/go-iiif-vips) package.

 As of version 2.0 `go-iiif` no longer uses `libvips` by default but instead does all its image processing using native (Go) code.
 Support for alternative image processing libraries, like `libvips` is supported through the use of "drivers" (similar to the way the Go `database/sql` package works).